 - Name of cemetery to be restored or protected, and range of burial dates

-- Description of cemetery, its location and current ownership
+- Description of cemetery and its location

 - Brief history and statement of significance of the site or cemetery

 - Description of the project, including timeline and implementation steps as needed